 - I typically make one burger right away and then leave the remainder in the fridge overnight.
 The following day I cook up the rest of the burgers and split the batch between the fridge and freezer.
 To freeze: simply cook the burgers as indicated above, allow to cool a bit, and then freeze [spaced] on a plate or cookie sheet.
 Once they’ve had a chance to partially freeze you can pile them in baggies or your favorite airtight container for fast food without the freaky ingredients.

-T-Rex Chefs feel free to use 2-3 large eggs in place of flax egg but for the love of veggies put down the meat + make some damn veggie burgers!
+- T-Rex Chefs feel free to use 2-3 large eggs in place of flax egg but for the love of veggies put down the meat + make some darn veggie burgers!
 Please?

 After cooking, wrap any burgers that you don’t plan on stuffing your face with immediately in foil, saran wrap, or an air tight container and pop in the fridge or freezer for a quick meal.
 To re-heat, simply pop on a baking sheet in the oven for about 20 minutes at 400F.